| | |

 Related post: Easy and Affordable Stenciled Table Runner

 I decided to pair two votive candelabras together for a more modern Christmas centerpiece.
-I knew I could group them together to take up about 1/3 of the dining room table length.
-You can find a similar one by clicking the photo below.
+I knew I could group them to take up 1/3 of the dining room table length.
+This candelabra is similar to the one I bought.

 Mercury glass is the perfect accent for a variety of occasions, not just for Christmas.
-In fact, I used these candle holders to create a beautiful bridal shower tablescape for my niece.
+I used these candle holders to create a beautiful bridal shower tablescape for my niece, as an example.

 DIY Centerpiece Floral Accents & Greenery

-In my post How to Make a Homemade Christmas Wreath from Scratch, I talked about tips and techniques to achieve a style that looks like a designer knock-off.
+In my post How to Make a Homemade Christmas Wreath, I talked about tips and techniques to achieve a style that looks like a designer knock-off.

-For my DIY holiday centerpiece, I knew I wanted similar greenery to coordinate.
+For my DIY holiday centerpiece, I knew I wanted similar greenery to coordinate with the wreaths on my cabinets.
+This came down to choosing the right greenery, metallic accents, and ornaments.

 Greenery

 I started in the center and placed the stems radiating outward until I worked my way to the ends.
-You can choose to attach the stems with floral wire or simply insert them.
+You can choose to attach the stems with floral wire or simply insert them into the candelabra.

 Metallic accents

-To contrast with the greenery, I added ivory berries and gilded floral stems that came in bunches.
+To contrast with the greenery, I added ivory berry picks and gilded floral stems that came in bunches.
 I cut these into individual pieces that I could then tuck into the greenery.

 You’ll find a variety of great options for metallic and sparkly accents near the end of this post.